rmnjaat/BranWave/README.md

 ## License 📜

-LinuxBrainWave is licensed under the ISC License.
+BrainWave is licensed under the ISC License.
 See the [LICENSE](LICENSE) file for details.

 ## Author 👨‍💻